geeknik/nuclei-template-generator/README.md

 * Better support for multiple payloads
 * Add error handling

+Please open an issue if you encounter a bug, have a suggestion, comment, or idea.
+Feel free to open a pull request if you want to fix a bug or make an improvement of your own. \m/

 # Disclaimer
 * You agree, by downloading this software, to use it at your own risk and to only use it for educational purposes.

-Please open an issue if you encounter a bug, have a suggestion, comment, or idea.
-Feel free to open a pull request if you want to fix a bug or make an improvement of your own. \m/
+* This project is not affiliated with, nor endorsed by, [Project Discovery](https://github.com/projectdiscovery).